 At the time Metchnikoff was at work, it was already understood that certain “bad” bacteria existed in the digestive tract.
 Metchnikoff was studying lactic acid bacteria and came to believe that it actually produced a form of protection or reversal of a certain strain of bad bacteria.
 Metchnikoff soon began studying rural Bulgarian peasants and their propensity to live to very old ages—regardless of poverty and living in a terribly harsh climate.

 Metchnikoff published his findings in the book, “The Prolongation of Life: Optimistic Studies”.
-In the book, he makes the proclamation that ingesting microorganisms could have substantial health benefits in humans.23
+In the book, he makes the proclamation that ingesting microorganisms could have substantial health benefits in humans.22

 For his studies on immunity, including how good bacteria can help, he was awarded the 1908 Nobel Prize.
-He was commended for essentially demonstrating that intestinal illness and the ill effects of harmful microbes can be neutralized by the introduction of beneficial microbes.24, 25 Today, Metchnikoff is considered the grandfather of modern probiotics.
+He was commended for essentially demonstrating that intestinal distress and the ill effects of harmful microbes can be neutralized by the introduction of beneficial microbes.23, 24 Today, Metchnikoff is considered the grandfather of modern probiotics.

 Almost a decade after Metchnikoff’s work gained acclaim, German scientist Alfred Nissle began exploring the possible applications and benefits of probiotics.
 During his research, Nissle was able to isolate and identify a new bacterial strain, now known as Escherichia coli Nissle 1917 (EcN).
-Nissle subsequently went on to use the bacteria in successfully treating intestinal diseases, including diarrhea, and it is still being used in similar capacities today.26, 27
+Nissle subsequently went on to use the bacteria in successfully treating intestinal issues, and it is still being used in similar capacities today.25, 26

 Indeed, the term “probiotics” is general.
 It refers to countless probiotic strains found in nature.

 While it would be very difficult to become personally familiar with all of the strains that exist, it is important to be aware of as many as you can.
-Having a diversity of probiotic strains in your body has been linked to good digestive health and the prevention of obesity and other health issues.29, 30
+Having a diversity of probiotic strains in your body has been linked to good digestive health and other health issues.29, 30

 Here are some of the most well-known strains of probiotics: